rubycheen/AdverCalculator/README.md

 # AdverCalculator
-AdverCalculator: statistics on the occurrence of adversity
+statistics on the occurrence of adversity